Robert Rowlette: Political career

 In 1938, the university constituencies were transferred to Seanad Éireann, and Rowlette was then elected for three successive terms, to the 2nd, 3rd and 4th Seanads.
 He failed to gain re-election to the Seanad in 1944, finishing as the runner-up by a margin of 5 votes out of a total valid poll of 2,297.

 Later life and death

+He was married to Gladys Camper Day, and they had one son.
 During World War II, he took charge of air-raid casualty preparations in a liaison scheme between Mercer's and St Bricin's military hospital.
-He died on 13 October 1944 at his home, 55 Fitzwilliam Square, Dublin, survived by his widow Gladys Muriel, and by one son, He was buried in Enniskerry cemetery, County Wicklow.
+He died on 13 October 1944 at his home, 55 Fitzwilliam Square, Dublin.
+He was buried in Enniskerry cemetery, County Wicklow.
+His first cousin once removed was Dr Mary Henry, who also represented Dublin University in the Seanad, from 1993 to 2007.